torquebox/torquebox.org/news/2011-08-15-websockets-stomp-and-torquebox.md

 # Stomplets

-Part of the tanget between TorqueBox and WebSockets involved the [Stilts project], which decided to treat messaging as a designable API endpoint, but separately from your core JMS implementation.
+Part of the tangent between TorqueBox and WebSockets involved the [Stilts project], which decided to treat messaging as a designable API endpoint, but separately from your core JMS implementation.